-The VA has two grant programs that allow veterans with certain permanent service-connected disabilities to build or modify housing to meet their needs: Special Housing Adaptation (SAH) and Specially Adapted Housing (SAH).
-Though they their names are similar, let’s take a look at how these two grants differ.
+The VA has three grant programs that allow Veterans with certain permanent service-connected disabilities to build or modify housing to meet their needs: Specially Adapted Housing (SAH), Special Housing Adaptation (SHA), and Temporary Residence Adaptation (TRA) Grant.
+Let’s take a look at how these three grants differ.

 It is important to note that these grants are distributed through the VA and do not directly affect the loan process.

 Another perk of adapted housing grants is that they never expire.
 A service member that has endured a service-connected disability may apply for a grant whenever he or she wants.
 The grant may be used up to three times as long as it does not surpass the total initially awarded.
 Although that amount is generally the same for each recipient, the allocation of it varies.
-Some veterans may just need certain areas such as the bathroom or bedroom to be improved.
+Some Veterans may just need certain areas such as the bathroom or bedroom to be improved.
 Others may need to completely renovate their home to accommodate a wheelchair user.
 As long as the changes fall within the VA standards, they will be covered by a SAH or SHA grant.

 The easiest way to apply for SAH or SHA is to fill out the VA-26-4555 application online.
 The VA will review the application to determine if you are eligible to receive a grant and give further instructions.
 If you prefer to talk to someone in person about the process, you can visit your nearest VA office.

 If you’re ready to move forward with your VA loan, a Veterans United Specialist is ready to help you with the VA loan process.
 Get started today or talk with a specialist at 855-870-8845